jchavarri/bs-refmt/README.md

 - How is the main `Js_refmt_compiler.ml` generated?

 It's taken from BuckleScript repo, where [some ninja script](https://github.com/jchavarri/bucklescript/blob/7aada144d89b31f8b17c0db26fcc4d9596c4050d/jscomp/snapshot.ninja#L61-L63) generates it.

+In particular, the file vendored in the repo was created from [this branch](https://github.com/jchavarri/bucklescript/tree/compile-refmt-all).

+- How is this different from refmt.js / `reason` package?

+refmt.js (see [docs](https://github.com/facebook/reason/blob/master/USING_PARSER_PROGRAMMATICALLY.md)) is version of refmt compiled with js_of_ocaml for JavaScript, but it can't be directly from BuckleScript.

+- How is this different from [glennsl/bsrefmt](https://github.com/glennsl/bs-refmt)?

+glennsl/refmt are BuckleScript bindings to the JavaScript API exposed from refmt.js.
+It _is_ a BuckleScript library, but the internals of the AST are completely opaque, only the surface API is typed (through the bindings).

+On the other hand, this library gives full access to the internal AST of the resulting parsed tree.

+- I don't see module X

+For now, only a couple of modules are exposed (see `Refmt_api.ml`), but if you need access to more modules, please open an issue or a PR for it.

 - I get "TypeError: name is undefined" at runtime